 There are many portable clean rooms, client requirements specify and narrow the team's choices.
 The clean room was required to be lightweight and to have the ability to be transported with a max of four people.
 The clean room must meet a specific dimension based on the size of room described by the client, and the ability for three people to work within the clean room.
-The existing designs are the two most commonly seen designs on the market, the client was interested in these designs.
+There were three subsystems evaluated and analyzed.